Darioaromero/darioaromero.github.io/index.md

 </p>

-I am PhD student in the Economics department at Columbia University.
+I'm a PhD candidate in Economics at Columbia University.

+My research focuses on political economy and applied microeconomic in developing economies, with special emphasis in Latin America.

+Before starting my PhD, I worked at **Universidad del Rosario**, **J-PAL LAC** and **IADB**.
 I hold a M.A. in Economics  and B.A. in Economics and Political Science from [Universidad de los Andes](https://uniandes.edu.co/).

-I have worked on evaluations for education policies in Latin America.
-My research interest is in political economy, development economics, and applied microeconomics.
-I have focused my research on the economic and political consequences of conflict and crime.